7 Types of Leading Lines to Enhance Your Photography

-Leading Lines is a composition technique that uses lines to to draw attention the subject of the photograph, provide depth and perspective, and create a visual journey for the viewer.
-You typically see roads, railroads, and buildings used as examples of leading lines in photography; but leading lines can also be found in nature by using shores, rivers, light, cliffs, and trees.
-Railroad tracks disappearing off into the horizon is one of the most prominent examples of leading lines, but there are many different types of leading lines that can help frame a beautiful photograph.
+Leading Lines is a photography composition technique that uses lines to draw the viewer’s attention to the subject, provide depth and perspective, and creates a visual journey for the viewer.
+You typically see roads, railroads, and buildings used as examples of leading lines in photography; but you can also use nature such as shores, rivers, light, cliffs, and trees.
+Railroad tracks disappearing off into the horizon is one of the most prominent examples, but there are many different types of leading lines that can help frame a beautiful photograph.

-Horizontal lines represent a state of permanence and stability.
-To maximize this effect make sure to frame or edit the photo so that the lines are as perfectly horizontal as possible.
+Horizontal lines create a sense of permanence and stability.
+To maximize this effect, make sure to frame or edit the photo so that the lines are as perfectly horizontal.

-In this example, the straightness of the telephone wire gives a feeling of stability for the resting birds.
+In this example, the telephone wire is straight and rigid and gives the feeling of stability for the resting birds.

 Vertical lines are often used with tall trees or buildings to convey a sense of scale or strength.

 Here, the trees in Sequoia National Park are some of the largest in the world.
-The vertical lines leading all the way through the top of the photo emphasize how grandiose these trees are.
+The eyes are naturally drawn from the bottom to the top of the photo which emphasizes how grandiose these trees are.

-Diagonal lines take the viewer on a journey through the image as the eye follows the line from the background to the foreground, or the reverse.
+Diagonal lines take the viewer on a journey through the image as the eye follows the line from the foreground to the background, or the reverse.

 The slope of the mountain leads the eye up from the left side of the image while the trail gives a sense of motion and direction as it leads back down the mountain.
 The trail is also a leading path which I will discuss later in this post.